Does Drug Abuse Affect Your Liver?

 - Loss of appetite

-Substance-induced liver injury can be dangerous.
-One must be aware of the signs and symptoms so that medical attention can be sought immediately.
+Substance-induced liver injury can be serious.
+Therefore, one must be aware of the signs and symptoms so that medical attention can be sought immediately.

 Drug-Induced Liver Injury (DILI)

-Drug-induced hepatitis is an example of a drug-induced liver injury; it is characterized by inflammation of the liver.
-This can be caused by several drugs anything with acetaminophen in it, like prescription painkillers or opioids.
-When a person abuses prescription opioid or takes them in high doses the chances of damaging their liver are drastically increased.
-Once the user stops taking the drug the symptoms will usually dissipate, but medical attention still may be necessary in some cases.
+Drug-induced hepatitis is an example of a drug-induced liver injury; it is characterized by liver inflammation.
+Several drugs can cause this, including anything with acetaminophen in it, like prescription painkillers or opioids.
+When a person abuses prescription opioids or takes them in high doses, the chances of damaging their liver are drastically increased.
+Once the user stops taking the drug, the symptoms will usually dissipate, but medical attention may still be necessary in some cases.

 Heroin can also cause drug-induced hepatitis.
 Users can get it no matter which way they ingest the drug, but many get it from snorting it as it is never cooked in this form.
 Also, it is extremely common for heroin addicts to pass hepatitis to other addicts by sharing unclean needles.
-Hepatitis B is the most common and severe form of the virus to affect heroin addicts and other IV drug users.
+Hepatitis B is the most common and severe virus affecting heroin addicts and other IV drug users.
 This is because it is transmitted through the blood.